runfinch/finch-website/docs/docs/getting-started/compose.md

 [Docker Compose
 files](https://compose-spec.io/).
 Finch
-offers a CLI that is compatible to the [docker-compose](https://github.com/docker/compose) cli, therefore commands that you have used previously like `docker-compose up` could be translated to `finch compose up`.
+offers a CLI that is compatible to the
+[docker compose](https://github.com/docker/compose) cli, therefore commands that you have used previously like `docker compose up` could be translated to `finch compose up`.

 ## Building Containers Images with a Compose File